QuantifyingUncertainty/GeneralizedMetropolisHastings.jl/README.md

 A biological model for use with the code is provided in [GMHPhotoReceptor.jl](https://github.com/QuantifyingUncertainty/GMHPhotoReceptor.jl)

-From inside Julia, you can easily install the package using the following command:
+In the Julia REPL, add the package via the package manager:

 ```
-julia> Pkg.clone("git://github.com/QuantifyingUncertainty/GeneralizedMetropolisHastings.jl")
+julia> Pkg.add("GeneralizedMetropolisHastings")
 ```

 This will install the package into your Julia package directory.

 The **src** directory contains all the source code for the package.

 The **test** directory contains tests of the package.
-You can run the tests from the Julia command line by executing:
+You can run the tests in the Julia REPL by executing:

 ```
 julia> Pkg.test("GeneralizedMetropolisHastings")